The Apple HomePod ships February 9 for $349, available to order this Friday

 The HomePod is launching into a fast-growing market currently dominated by Amazon and Google.
 With the HomePod, Apple is offering superior audio but at a much higher price.
 Both Amazon and Google have made its offering nearly a commodity with prices starting under $50 but at $349, Apple is seemingly saying the HomePod is a premium product — though the feature set is more limited than Amazon or Google’s.

 At first glance, the HomePod seems to fall short of the Echo or Google Home.
 Both Amazon and Google opened its platform up to third party developers giving most full access to the devices.
 Don’t like Amazon Music?
 Use Spotify.
 Apple hasn’t done that here though there is a developer program called SiriKit.
 Most core features are still limited to Apple products.
 It’s hard to say how this move translates in the real world.
-We’ll report back once we spent some time with the product.
+We’ll report back once we spend some time with the product.

 0